patricksimpson/gem-me-bot/README.md

 ## Install

-clone or download, then in the unpacked directory, run: `npm install`
+clone or download, in the unpacked directory, run: `npm install`

 ### Setup